haacked/haacked.com/_posts/2023/2023-01-09-scoping-db-context.md

 To summarize, `DbContext` is `Scoped` while `DbContextFactory` is `Singleton` and they both need a `DbContextOptions` which is `Scoped` by default.

 Fortunately, there's a simple solution.
 Well, it's simple when you know it, otherwise it's the kind of thing that makes a Bill want to pull his hair out.
 The solution is to make `DbContextOptions` a `Singleton` as well.
-Then both `DbContext` and `DbContextOptions` could both use it.
+Then both `DbContext` and `DbContextFactory` could both use it.

 There's an overload to `AddDbContext` that accepts a `ServiceLifetime` specifically for the `DbContextOptions` and you can set *that* to `Singleton`.
 So Bill's final registration code looks like: